-If you have been waitlisted, it means you are qualified for admittance into the graduate school program, but the school had more qualified students apply than they had spaces available.
+If you have been waitlisted from graduate school, it means you are qualified for admittance into the graduate program, but the school had more qualified students apply than they had spaces available.
 Perhaps your application was solid, and met the bar for their average student, but it wasn’t quite stellar enough to edge out other applicants.
 Or maybe there was a surge in interest and the school needs more time to decide.

 Don’t get too upset about being waitlisted.
 You haven’t been denied admittance yet, and this could be an opportunity to share with the selection committee one of your latest achievements.
 Be sure to contact the committee or email your graduate school program department head and share any award, honor or prize you may have recently earned.
 Or take time to let them know about your grades if they’re impressive.